victorqribeiro/rpiapi/README.md

 The deactivate endpoint will output a - LOW | 0 | False - value on the pin and return a **0** if **ok** or a error message.

-### [GET] - rpiapi/read/{pin_number}/{up|down}

-The read enpoint will set the pin as an INPUT and read the value of the pin.
-You can specify **up** or **down** after the pin.

-Giving a button as example: if you want your button to read 0 when it's pressed, you should pass an **up** argument to the endpoint, so it will sustaing the pin as 1 until it's pressed.

-Read more about it [here](https://raspberrypi.stackexchange.com/questions/14680/raspberry-pi-gpio-input-pins-give-random-values).

 ### [GET] - rpiapi/mode/{pin_number}

 The mode endpoint will return the current **mode** of the pin or an error message.
 The values might be: